andrew/ultimate-awesome/README.md

 - [flutter-resources](https://github.com/awesome-tips/flutter-resources) - Flutter 开发资源聚集地.
 - [awesome-italian-public-datasets](https://github.com/italia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
 - [Collaborative_Perception](https://github.com/Little-Podi/Collaborative_Perception) - This repository is a paper digest of recent advances in collaborative / cooperative / multi-agent perception for V2I / V2V / V2X autonomous driving scenario.
+- [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.
 - [awesome-mlops](https://github.com/pythondeveloper6/awesome-mlops) - All the available resources to master MLOPS from scratch .
 - [awesome-coq](https://github.com/rocq-community/awesome-coq) - A curated list of awesome Coq libraries, plugins, tools, verification projects, and resources [maintainers=@anton-trunov,@palmskog].
 - [awesome-platform-engineering](https://github.com/shospodarets/awesome-platform-engineering) - Curated list of tools and resources for Platform Engineering.